 The CIC formulates its annual Major Work Plans and publishes the information in the form of bilingual booklets.
 The Major Work Plans consist of the initiatives, action plans, timeline and the expected deliverables of individual departments of the CIC.
 The senior management will review their work progress at regular intervals during the year, and assess the final output and performance of the responsible departments against the work plans at the end of the year.
+In the internal audit exercises, the performance of relevant departments will be reviewed with reference to the Major Work Plans.
 Moreover, to enhance transparency and openness, the booklets of Major Work Plans will be distributed to various government departments, stakeholder organisations, industry associations / unions and training institutions.
-The "CIC 2023 Major Work Plan" published in February 2023.
+The "CIC 2022 Major Work Plan" published in February 2022 and the booklet for 2023 is in the pipeline.